puppetlabs/puppet-docs/source/pe/3.7/install_pe_mono.markdown

           sudo -u postgres sh
           psql pe_rbac -c 'create extension citext'
           exit
-   > 3. You must enable the [`pg_trim` extension](http://www.postgresql.org/docs/9.3/static/pgtrgm.html) on the PuppetDB database.
-To do so, run the following commands:
+   > 3. If you are running PostgreSQL 9.3 or above, you should install the [`pg_trim` extension](http://www.postgresql.org/docs/9.3/static/pgtrgm.html) on the PuppetDB database.
+This may require the `postgresql-contrib` (or equivalent) package depending on your distribution.
+To install the extension, run the following commands:
    >
           sudo -u postgres sh
           psql puppetdb -c 'create extension pg_trgm'